Specialist dietitian for schools and early years

 The sessions are carefully planned to be engaging as well as fun to support families healthy lifestyles and include cooking and eating tasty meals together, learning about healthy eating and playing active games.

-Pre and post programme questionnaires are filled out by parents before and after the programme in order to measure the children's progress around eating habbits.
-All inforation is kept annoymous and confidential.
+Pre and post programme questionnaires are filled out by parents before and after the programme in order to measure the children's progress around eating habits.
+All information is kept anonymous and confidential.
 This helps the parent to reflect on the changes achieved during the programme.
 The anonymous results are used to feedback to Public Health who funds the programme.

-Please find the link to the questionnaires and instuctions for completion in the How do I apply and how do families complete a questionnaire? section below.
+Please find the link to the questionnaires and instructions for completion in the How do I apply and how do families complete a questionnaire? section below.